-The base rubber, wether natural or synthetic, needs to be mixed with a number of different chemicals/ingredients to actually give a rubber compound that can be processed and made into a finished product.
+The base rubber, whether natural or synthetic, needs to be mixed with a number of different chemicals/ingredients to actually give a rubber compound that can be processed and made into a finished product.

-A recipe for making a rubber compound includes, except for the rubber, approximately 10 -15 different chemicals.
-The different chemicals are divided into groups, depending on their function, and one of the most important chemicals is the vulcanization agents which crosslinks the rubber molecules into a three dimensional network, giving the rubber its unique properties.
+A recipe for making a rubber compound includes, except for the rubber, approximately 10-15 different chemicals.
+The different chemicals are divided into groups, depending on their function, and one of the most important chemicals are the vulcanisation agents which crosslink the rubber molecules into a three-dimensional network, giving the rubber its unique properties.

 ||Function in the rubber compound